Sewing collars & leashes with an LK-1900BN bartacking machine

 Both the -Long & -Short collars use just one bartack at the tri-glide (like the 5/8"-Short above):

-If you ever try clamping down on the tri-glides, The 3/8" is easier like the 5/8" is.
-But, as I mentioned with the 5/8": sewing just one tack makes it a little harder (because you also have to get the overlap aligned.
-It's more to deal with compared to two tacks - the first at the tail which is easier to get the webbing aligned before trying to clamp onto the tri-glide.).
+If you ever try clamping down on the tri-glides, The 3/8" is easier like the 5/8"-Long is.
+But, as I mentioned with the 5/8"-Short: sewing just one tack makes it a little harder (because you also have to get the overlap aligned.
+It's more to deal with compared to sewing the tail first (by clamping onto it) and then only having to clamp onto the tri-glide for the 2nd tack (not having to align the webbing too).

 Long